 Eighty-five percent of Americans believe at least one anti-Jewish trope.
-That’s according to the Anti-Defamation League’s January 2023 report which also cited more than 3,600 antisemitic incidents were reported in the United States in 2022 — a new record high since ADL first started tracking this data in 1979.
+That's according to data from the Anti-Defamation League, with also reports that more than 8,800 antisemitic incidents were reported in the United States in 2023 — a 140% increase from 2022 and the highest number on record since ADL first started tracking this data in 1979.

 “In general, antisemitism itself is overlooked,” says Vlad Khaykin, National Director of Programs on Antisemitism at ADL.
 “And that's part of the nature of it.
 The way it's designed, the way it’s built, and the way it's structured is to convince the world that Jewish people aren't oppressed.
 They're the oppressors.
 And it really functions as a kind of misdiagnosis of our social, political, and economic problems.”